 The 2023 limit for factoring your contribution is $330,000.

 The solo 401k is for growing your retirement savings.
 You can’t take money out to pay your credit card bill!
 You can invest in stocks, bonds, and mutual funds as well as real estate and other non-traditional assets.
 Always do your due diligence before making any investments!

 Most online brokers and some custodians can help you set up a solo 401k.
 You’ll need an employer identification number (EIN) first.

 The broker provides the paperwork, which includes a plan agreement and account application.
 Set up your account before December 31st to make an employee contribution for the year.

-Solo 401k for Retirement
+How a Solo 401k Boosts Your Retirement Savings